code-a11ly/how-to-git-gitHub/complete-guide.md

 git commit -m “just_added_the file”	// to save a version of the file
 					// and then you add a description to it

+git log	// to see the commits(saves) that you did in the file

-git log	// to se the commits(saves) that you did in the file
+git log --graph // to see the commits(saves) that you did in the file
+                // in a tree like form

+git log --graph --all  // to see the commits(saves) that you did in all the files
+                       // in a tree like form

 git status  // shows the status of your directory such as
             // if you had modified a file and not commited it

-Git commands to interact with GitHub:
+### Git commands to interact with GitHub:

 git push the-https-link-of-your-dierectory      // it will push all your commits of